hempalex/youcast/README.md

 #!/bin/sh

 cd /var/www/podcasts
-/opt/bin/youcast https://www.youtube.com/channel/<channel id>/videos <channel keyword> <base url> <url to channel artwork image>
+/opt/bin/youcast https://www.youtube.com/channel/<channel id>/videos <channel keyword> <base url> <url to channel artwork>
 ```

-Where
+Where:

-<channel id> - youtube channel id (you could just click on "video" section of your favorite youtube channel and copy url)
+`<channel id>` - youtube channel id (you could just click on "video" section of your favorite youtube channel and copy url)

-<channel keyword> - a filename for rss feed
+`<channel keyword>` - a filename for rss feed

-<base url> - a url pointing to podcasts directory, like http://www.site.tld/podcasts
+`<base url>` - a url pointing to podcasts directory, like http://www.site.tld/podcasts

-<url to channel artwork> - you could copy a url channel image and paste it here
+`<url to channel artwork>` - you could copy a url to channel image from youtube channel page and paste it here

 Don't forget **chnmod 0755 /opt/bin/youcast.sh** and run it for testing
 For more than one channel just add a call to youcast for each channel url

-Run it for test, in podcasts directory (/var/www/podcasts) you should see a  <channel_keyword>.rss file and a "audio" directory which holds m4a files.
+Run it and in podcasts directory (/var/www/podcasts) you should see a  `<channel_keyword>.rss` file and a `audio` directory which holds `m4a` files.

 Secondly make your web server config (example for nginx.conf)